CenterDenmark/elexia-datamodel/guides/data provider/transformation_endpoints_guide.md

 ### Identifier Mapping

 All entities in this guide are posted using `sourceId` and `organisationName`.
 This combination uniquely identifies records as defined by the data provider.
 Internally, the API maps this pair to a stable UUID (`id`) used for referencing objects.
 You may use either method (sourceId + organisationName or UUID) for referencing existing objects, but when creating new objects one should always use sourceId + organisationName.
+It is generally recommended to use the id for existing objects that your organisation have not created, i.e. replace the combination sourceId + organisationName with id in the examples below whenever existing objects are referenced.

 ### Entity Behavior